5 Steps to Detect and Defeat Low Self-Esteem

 It's important to realize that our self-esteem depends on us, not on what others think.
 Learn to value and love yourself.

 We’ve been taught that in order to be special and achieve success, we have be well-rounded, physically perfect, brave and triumphant.
+However, people often end up developing a substitute to self-esteem in which self-validation depends upon how others treat and see us.

-1. I’m Afraid of Failure
+1. I’m afraid of failure

 Now that we are adults we still have a fear of failure and making mistakes.
 We don’t think we have the skills to do certain things.